wdphan/simple-contracts/README.md

 The `joinGame(string memory firstName, string memory lastName)` function requires an entrance fee of 25 ether.
 If acquired, it will increase player count by 1 and increase the pot by 25 ether.
 The `payOutWinners(address loserAddress)` function ensures that only the dealer pays out the winners and doesn't pay the loser.
 The pot is split between the winers with `uint payoutPerWinner = msg.value / (playerCount - 1)`.

 [Contract Source](contracts/SimpleMultSend.sol)

+## License

+This app is open-source and licensed under the MIT license.
+For more details, check the [License file](LICENSE).